-- Asynchronous resets also impact the performance of the general logic structures.
-Because all Xilinx device general-purpose registers can program the set/reset as either asynchronous or synchronous, it can be perceived that there is no penalty in using asynchronous resets.
-That assumption is often wrong.
+- Asynchronous resets impact the performance of the general logic structures.
+Because all Xilinx device general-purpose registers can program the set/reset as either asynchronous or synchronous, it might seem like there is no penalty in using asynchronous resets.
 If a global asynchronous reset is used, it does not increase the control sets.
-However, the need to route this reset signal to all register elements increases routing complexity. - If using asynchronous reset, remember to synchronize the deassertion of the asynchronous reset. - Synchronous resets give more flexibility for control set remapping when higher density or fine tuned placement is needed.
-A synchronous reset may be remapped to the data path of the register if an incompatible reset is found in the more optimally placed slice.
-This can reduce routing resource utilization and increase placement density where needed to allow proper fitting and improved performance. - Asynchronous resets might require multicycle assertion to ensure a circuit is properly reset and stable.
-When properly timed, synchronous resets do not have this requirement. - Use synchronous resets because asynchronous signals, such as resets, have a greater probability of corrupting memory contents of block RAMs, LUTRAMs, and SRLs during reset assertion.
-This is especially true for registers with asynchronous resets that drive the input pins of block RAMs, LUTRAMs, and SRLs. - Some resources such as the DSP48 and block RAM have only synchronous resets for the register elements within the block.
+However, the need to route this reset signal to all register elements increases routing complexity. - Asynchronous resets have a greater probability of corrupting memory contents of block RAMs, LUTRAMs, and SRLs during reset assertion.
+This is especially true for registers with asynchronous resets that drive the input pins of block RAMs, LUTRAMs, and SRLs. - Synchronous resets offer more flexibility for control set remapping when higher density or fine tuned placement is needed.
+A synchronous reset can be remapped to the data path of the register if an incompatible reset is found in the more optimally placed slice.
+This can reduce routing resource utilization and increase placement density where needed to allow proper fitting and improved performance. - Some resources such as the DSP48 and block RAM have only synchronous resets for the register elements within the block.
 When asynchronous resets are used on register elements associated with these elements, those registers may not be inferred directly into those blocks without impacting functionality.